 Cova et al. (2005) demonstrated how WUIVAC might be used to create evacuation trigger buffers for fire-fighting personnel in an operational context.
-Trigger buffers were modeled for a fire fighting crew injured in the 1996 Calabasas Fire in southern California.
-Fuel and topography rasters with a 10 meter spatial resolution and covering 1.6 km were used to model evacuation trigger buffers that would have provided 15, 30, and 45 minutes of warning.
+Trigger buffers were modeled for a fire-fighting crew injured in the 1996 Calabasas Fire in southern California.
+Fuel and topography rasters with a 10 m spatial resolution and covering 1.6 km2 were used to model evacuation trigger buffers that would have provided 15, 30, and 45 min of warning.
 Dennison et al. (2007) used WUIVAC to create strategic trigger buffers for a community-scale evacuation in Julian, California.
 Maximum wind speeds from multiple directions over an eight year period were used to create evacuation trigger buffers for "worst-case" scenarios for the community.
-Trigger buffers were modeled to provide 1, 2, and 3 hours of warning.
+Trigger buffers were modeled to provide 1, 2, and 3 h of warning.
 Multiple trigger buffers were combined to find those areas around the community that had high strategic importance for wildfire evacuation.
-Anguelova et al. (2010) used WUIVAC in combination with a pedestrian mobility model to examine fire hazard for immigrants and law enforcement in an area of California adjacent to the United States-Mexico border.
-Trigger buffers produced by WUIVAC were compared to pedestrian travel times to find those areas where travel time exceeded the minimum time available for evacuation to a safe location.
+Anguelova et al. (2010) used WUIVAC